-The hardness of extracting ellipses, combined with the cheapness of checking logprobs against the ellipse, creates a type of trapdoor function which we can leverage as a naturally occurring verification system for model outputs.
-In particular, we can interpret the model ellipse as a secret key, and the logprob outputs as a message in analogy to keys and messages in cryptographic message authentication systems~\citep{PassShelat2010}.
+The hardness of extracting ellipses, combined with the cheapness of checking logprobs against the ellipse, creates a type of trapdoor function which can be used to verify model outputs.
+In particular, we can interpret the model ellipse as a secret key, and the logprob outputs as a message, in analogy to keys and messages in cryptographic message authentication systems~\citep{PassShelat2010}.

-In such systems, a \textit{signer} sends a message along with a \textit{message authentication code} (MAC) to a \textit{verifier}.
-The verifier can use the MAC to confirm the authenticity of the message.
-This process works as follows: first the signer generates a secret key and shares it with the verifier.
+In such systems, a \textit{signer} sends a message and a \textit{message authentication code} (MAC) to a \textit{verifier}.
+The verifier uses the MAC to confirm the authenticity of the message.
+This process works as follows: first, the signer shares a secret key with the verifier.
 To send a verifiable message, the signer generates a tag from the key and message, e.g., by hashing their concatenation, and sends the message and tag to the verifier.
 The verifier can confirm the authenticity of the message by replicating the tag with their own copy of the secret key, e.g., by again hashing the concatenation of the key and message.

 In the case of the model ellipse, the ellipse typically is chosen via the model training, but could also be chosen by sampling a random ellipse.
 Signing occurs when the model generates logprobs.
 The logprobs contain both the message (information about the next-token distribution) and the tag, which is encoded in the logprob's position in \(\Rv\).
 To verify the message, someone with the secret model ellipse can verify that the logprob's position is on the ellipse.